Penair School

 Penair School is a secondary academy school in Truro, Cornwall, England, for children aged 11 to 16.
 It is named after Penair House, a mansion built in the late 18th century by Rear-Admiral Robert Carthew Reynolds.
 It is currently graded as ‘good’ by government inspectors Ofsted, with the last inspection at the time of writing having taken place on 17 May 2017.

-The school is situated at the top of St Clement's Hill, and has several playing fields as well as other facilities such as a fitness suite and an AstroTurf pitch.
-James Davidson became Penair's Headteacher in September 2015 with Robert Sharpe and Mrs Eastburn-Cutts both being Deputy Heads.
+The school is at the top of St Clement's Hill, and has several playing fields as well as other facilities such as a fitness suite and an AstroTurf pitch.
+James Davidson became Penair's Headteacher in September 2015.